hershey890/UCLA_Marine_Data_Visual/README.md

 # UCLA_Marine_Data_Visual

-Data visualization application/GUI in development in python for the Marine Operations Program at UCLA.
+[Work in progress, works fully but will be expanded] Data visualization application/GUI in development in python for the Marine Operations Program at UCLA.
 Used to depict Ocean temperature along with GPS data ovelayed on a map.
 Check out the UCLA Marine Operations Program for which this was developed at: https://dept.atmos.ucla.edu/marineops

 ## Setup